 - MIVEC Engine technology: it is a valve timing electronic control system that uses variable valve timing to improve power and fuel efficiency.

-- Active Stability Control: it is a safety feature that uses multiple sensors to detect wheel slip or loss of traction.
+- Active Stability Control: It is a safety feature that uses multiple sensors to detect wheel slip or loss of traction.
 In such cases, it applies the brakes to individual wheels to provide better control and stability.

 The company has received several awards for its safety features, including the Top Safety Pick+ award from the Insurance Institute for Highway Safety, one of the highest safety ratings an automobile company can receive.